 Even if you wanted to break up with them already, it’s always a horrible feeling to know that someone went behind your back and was dishonest with you.
-It takes time to know how to get over someone cheating on you and repairing the emotional damage, but with effort and determination, you can do it.
+It takes time to repair the emotional damage, but with effort and determination, you can do it.
 [Read: Signs you’re dating someone who loves to cheat]

 It’s easy to take cheating personally, but you’ll be surprised how cheating is often a reflection of their insecurities and flaws rather than yours.